biareiam/moviequiz/README.md

 ### Returning Visitor
 - I want to be able to play the quiz with different questions.
 - I want to be able to see the correct answer if I choose the wrong alternative.

+### Strategy
+The objective of this project is to create an interactive quiz.
+### Goals
+The goal of this website is to provide a positive user experience while testing their movie knowledge and learning a bit more about it.
+### Scope
+The website is responsive, allowing people to interact with it on different devices.

 ## Design